Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 # Intro

 For my thesis my ultimate aim is to find out the signalling of returns by dividend portfolios.
-To find out, one could use an active or passive approach to portfolio construction.
-I will be considering a passive approach because in its methodology of construction is transparent and systematic.
-This means a lot of the human error such as bias component dissipates therefore I can get a true/ organic reflection of dividend signalling to returns.
+One could use an active or passive approach in portfolio construction to study the objective.
+I will be considering a passive approach due to its transparent and systematic qualities, meaning the the true effect of dividend signalling can be studied without any influence from human decisions.

 # Dividend Growth and High Yield Portfloios

 Passive equity investment offers transparent, investable and a rules-based approach, avoiding the need to identify mispriced securities commonly associated with active portfolio construction.
-To construct an index or portfolio, there are two main approaches to consider: passive factor strategies and market-cap weighted indexing.
-Both strategies aim to replicate the activity of the desired asset class while minimizing unsystematic risk.
+To construct an index, there are two main approaches to consider: passive factor strategies and market-cap weighted indexing.
+Both strategies aim to replicate the performance of the desired asset class while minimizing unsystematic risk.

 Factor-based strategies seek to improve the risk and return characteristics of the market-cap weighted index.
 They achieve this through selective exposure or factor tilts, focusing on factors like growth, value, size, yield, momentum, quality, and volatility.
 Within factor-based strategies, there are different methods to achieve desired returns being return, risk and diversification strategies.
 First, return-oriented strategies can focus on dividend yield which can be captured by growth and/or absolute value, while risk-oriented strategies may employ volatility weighting or minimum variance investing.
 Diversification strategies can use equally weighted indexes or maximum diversification techniques.
 This leads to a natural conclusion of using a return-oriented approach in studying the predictive power of dividends to returns.

-## Dividend As Proxy For Value

-Dividends are a capital budgeting decision and indirectly implies that investors could infer about management quality overtime by studying dividend yield.
-Management quality here refers to cash flow management and management skill in identifying and monetizing investment opportunities.
-Therefore, considering the dividend yield equation below and assuming that the dividend payout ratio (DPR) is constant we notice that dividend yield (DY) becomes a function of the earnings yield (EPS/Price).
-Figure 1, shows the 12 month net trailing dividend yield of Standard Bank relative to the log of the price since 2010.
-It shows the clear and expected negative correlation between DY and price over time (during a period where the dividend per share payment increased at best uniformly and moderately.
-Since value investing is concerned with identifying stocks that are priced below their market value, studies that confirm the existence of dividend signalling predicting power of returns validate that the existence of a value signal and dividends can be used as a proxy.
-This conclusion is important for establishing the portfolio construction.

 *D**Y* = *E**P**S*/*P**r**i**c**e* \* *D**P**R*

-# When Dividends Matter
+\# When Dividends Matter

 Studying whether dividend payments as a signal can have informative return predictive value we consider excess banchmark returns of several